6. Support Vector Machines#

 6.2.3.
 Maximum Margin Classifier#

 s.t. the constraints are satisfied.
-Which is now a convex objective.
+This is now a convex objective with linear constraints.

 The Support Vector Machine is generated by the primal optimization problem.